Arteriosclerosis is a term that looks at the hardening of certain arteries and also refers to the loss of elasticity of those arteries.

 Plaques can be Cholesterol, calcium, or other elements.

-- Often there are no symptoms until severe complication
+– Often there are no symptoms until a severe complication.

 – Shortness of breath